Conditus/phiNANAgent/README.md

-# PhiNANAgent
+# 🤖PhiNANAgent📈
 Finantial agent for news summarization based on investment profile.
 Frist driven LLM for an agent was Phi-2 so there goes the naming.
+The final solution based on `Qwen/Qwen3-0.6B` with reasoning feature.
+It can use tools to extract info from Yahoo, read related tikers (just set name of a company) articles and summarize them.

-# Fast run of phiNANAgent
+# 🚀 Fast run of phiNANAgent
 Run dockerfile:
 ```
 docker build -t phi-agent .